OB-lab/James_et_al._2021-MBE/README.md

 # Past Demography

-## Infering the demographic history of *Senecio lautus* populations from the site frequency spectrum
+## Infering the demographic history of *Senecio lautus* populations

 This repository contains step-by-step instructions and code for infering demographic parameters of population pairs and triads of *Senecio lautus* using ```fastsimcoal```.